 Bhaja Caves: 60 km away from Pune, near Lonavala lie Bhaja Caves comprising 25 Buddhist caves belonging to the Hinayana phase of Buddhism.
 Created in the 3rd century BC, they are one of the oldest Chaityagrihas.

 Various stupas of Buddhist monks can be found here and carvings on the walls also are an intricate part of these caves which display a woman playing tabla while others are dancing.
 Why skip a site which depicts the early history of percussion instruments such as tabla?

-Devanchi Alandi: It means God’s place, lies 25 km away from Pune.
-This temple was built in the 13th century, in the memory of saint-poet Dnyaneshwar.
-He also translated Bhagavad Gita in Marathi.
+Devanchi Alandi: It means God’s place, and lies 25 km away from Pune.
+This temple was built in the 13th century, in memory of Saint-Poet Dnyaneshwar.
+He also translated Bhagavad Gita into Marathi.
 Various other temples such as Ram Temple, Krishna Temple, and Muktai Temple are also found here.
 What could be more beautiful than finding oneself near to Almighty himself?

 Pune Food walk tour:

 How can a visit to Pune be completed without allowing your taste buds to feel the real authentic Pune?
 It’s a food walk where you could find all the delicacies of Pune in one place and get your drooling quenched.
 Taste all diverse local dishes, the famous tangy chats, and finger-licking desserts for your appetite.
 Be a part of the preparation of Wada pav, dabeli, bhel puri, and many exciting colorful dishes.
 And how could we ever forget world-famous Samosas?
 So come to Pune and be a part of this amazing food tour.

 Returns – Fergusson College Road, Model Colony,